-You can’t go wrong simply sautéing chanterelles in butter but trust me there’s so many other options to try!
+You can’t go wrong with sautéing chanterelles in butter, but trust me there are so many other MORE DELICIOUS options to try!
 I’ve put together the Top 10 Chanterelle Mushroom Recipes to help you get creative in the kitchen and enjoy one of the best summer mushrooms!

 What are Chanterelle Mushrooms?

 Chanterelles (Cantharellus cibarius) are one the most well known wild mushrooms.
 They’re sought after by chefs and foodies due to their delicious flavor – in our home these are Ray’s favorite wild mushrooms that we forage for.

 ‘Chants’ range in color from yellow to deep orange, golden chanterelles are easy to spot in the summer forest floor.
 The cap is wavy and generally funnel shaped.
 Their ridges (they don’t have ‘gills’) appear as wrinkles that are wavy with blunt edges and run down the stem and are the same color as the rest of the chanterelle.
 Chanterelles also have a distinct fruity apricot-like aroma.